-NHS

-National Institute for Health Research
+NHS National Institute for Health Research

 School for Primary Care Research

-A decade of research contributing to the evidence
+A decade of research

-base for primary care
+Contributing to the evidence base for primary care

-PROGRAMME

-Wellcome Trust 22 November 2016
+PROGRAMME Wellcome Trust 22 November 2016

-Wellcome Collection

-Established by eminent pharmacist, entrepreneur and philanthropist Sir Henry Wellcome in 1936, the Wellcome Collection exhibits historic and scientific art and artefacts and is housed in the original Wellcome Building (below) built in 1932, next door to the Wellcome Trust.
+Wellcome Collection The Wellcome Collection was established by eminent pharmacist, entrepreneur and philanthropist Sir Henry Wellcome in 1936 and exhibits historic and scientific art and artefacts, housed in the original Wellcome Building (below) built in 1932.
 The Wellcome Collection explores connections between medicine, life and art in the past, present and future.
-Contemporary and historic exhibitions and collections and the Wellcome Library provide professionals and the public with a place to learn about the development of medicine and medical science.
+It provides professionals and the public with a place to learn about the development of medicine and medical science.

 Photograph courtesy of the Wellcome Collection A decade of research: contributing to the evidence base for primary care Welcome The School for Primary Care Research is delighted to be part of the NIHR's ten year anniversary celebrations, and indeed to celebrate our own tenth birthday!
 The School was established by the NIHR in 2006 to increase the evidence base for primary care practice.
 Looking back over the past ten years, it is hard not to be impressed by the far-reaching impacts made through research engagement and outputs as well as by individual awards and achievements.
-The School's reputation to produce strong evidence with a patient-centred approach has influenced the development of policy, general practice, patient and public involvement and academic endeavour.
+The School's reputation to produce evidence with a patient-centred approach has influenced the development of policy, general practice, patient and public involvement and academic endeavour.
 Sound partnerships have strengthened the School over the years and collectively we offer a wealth of experience from a wide range of specialties and disciplines.
 We warmly welcome all delegates to the ten year anniversary and hope you are inspired by the showcase of School funded work.
-We thank the partner departments at the universities of Birmingham, Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and UCL, for their unstinting hard work and co-operation without which much of the research impact achieved to date would not have been possible.
-Professor Richard Hobbs Liam Hon Director We would like to thank the Scientific Programme Committee and Peer Reviewers for their contributions to the development of the programme and the reviewing of submitted abstract.
-All abstracts were peer reviewed by two reviewers.
-Abstracts were scored (1-5) on the following criteria: Importance and originality; clarity of aims; methodological rigour; results; conclusion/discussion.
-The highest scoring abstracts will be presented as plenaries and starrred parallels.
+We thank the partner departments at the Universities of Birmingham, Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and UCL, for their unstinting hard work and co-operation without which much of the research impact achieved to date would not have been possible.
+Kiann, Hom Professor Richard Hobbs Director